flexera-public/design-kit/modules.md

 DK modules are broken-up into their own individual Github repos and can be installed using either [NPM](https://www.npmjs.com/) or Git.
 Each module contains basic ready-to-use [Scss](http://sass-lang.com/) and CSS to jump start your UI project.

-## Dependencies

-Currently [Bourbon](http://bourbon.io/) is used as our primary SASS mixin library and is required if you are to use any of the module source files.

 ### Installation via NPM

 ```bash